 Class C discount - dwellings which become vacant

-Providing a dwelling remains unoccupied and substantially unfurnished it will receive a 100% discount for one month.
-This will be from the date that the furniture was removed.
+Providing a dwelling remains unoccupied and substantially unfurnished, it will receive a 100% discount for one month.
+This will be from the date that the furniture is removed.

-For any property that remains empty for two years or more, a 100% premium will be payable on top of the normal council tax charged (i.e. 200%) to owners of homes in these categories.
+For any property that remains empty long term, i.e. two years and over, a significant premium will now be payable on top of the normal council tax charged to owners of homes in these categories.
+See below:-

 - if you tell us that your property is empty we will arrange for one of our inspectors to visit it and check.
 After that he or she will visit it again on a regular basis.
 We therefore need to know your telephone number or email address to arrange a visit